Colloquial names; Piper (the most common name in use in New Zealand)

 For a wider look at using bait, see Better Bait Basics.

 Piper are great eating, the flesh somewhat resembling flounder.
 To prepare for eating rub off the scales, then using your thumbnail run down stomach to the anus, this should clear out the innards.
+(Actualy, I leave the scales on, they add an extra light crunch, and they are good for you.)
 Then, and without pressing too hard roll each side of the fish with a rolling pin.

 Now either grille the fish on a barbecue or under the griller.
 When cooked and it does not take long, just gently bend the fish away from the spine, and the spine and ribs just pop out.